 Kimberly (Brown) Sanders, CE ’90, always thought like a civil engineer – even when she was courting ambitions of becoming a news anchor.

 “I liked to ask questions, to find out ‘what will happen if I do this?’ so, in high school, being a newscaster looked like it would be a good career,” says the Augusta, Georgia native...

-The National Academy of Engineering (NAE) hashttp://www.nae.edu/MembersSection.aspx announced that CEE alumnus John R. Huff, ’68, has been elected to the prestigious organization, joining more than 2,000 members and 211 foreign associates worldwide.
-Huff and his fellow 2013 inductees will be officially honored in October, when the NAE convenes its annual meeting in Washington, D.C.
+In October, the National Academy of Engineering (NAE) will officially admit CEE alumnus John R. Huff, ’68, to the prestigious organization, joining more than 2,000 members and 211 foreign associates worldwide.
+Huff and his fellow 2013 inductees will be officially honored when the NAE convenes its annual meeting in Washington, D.C.

 A new project in Japan is helping scientists from Georgia Tech and the U.S. Geological Survey (USGS) to study gas hydrates as a potential source for natural gas.
 This research advances understanding of the global distribution of gas hydrates as well as whether and how methane contained in gas hydrates can be used as a viable energy source.

 “We think we can get this research published in a journal, which is pretty exciting, and that’s really the only time I’ll have to do it.
 I start my new job [at the Kennesaw-based Enercon] on December 31